Webley Revolver

 The Webley Revolver (also known as the Webley Top-Break Revolver or Webley Self-Extracting Revolver) was, in various designations, a standard issue service revolver for the armed forces of the United Kingdom, and countries of the British Empire, from 1887 to 1963.

 The Webley is a top-break revolver and breaking the revolver operates the extractor, which removes cartridges from the cylinder.
-The Webley Mk I service revolver was adopted in 1887 and the Mk IV rose to prominence during the Boer War of 1899–1902.
+The Webley Mk I service revolver was adopted in 1887, and the Mk IV rose to prominence during the Boer War of 1899–1902.
 The Mk VI was introduced in 1915, during wartime, and is the best-known model.

 Firing large .455 Webley cartridges, Webley service revolvers are among the most powerful top-break revolvers produced.
 The .455 calibre Webley is no longer in military service.
 As of 1999, the .38/200 Webley Mk IV variant was still in use as a police sidearm in a number of countries.

 History

 Webley & Scott (P. Webley & Son before merger with W & C Scott in 1897) produced a range of revolvers from the mid 19th to late 20th centuries.
-As early as 1853 P. Webley and J. Webley began production of their first patented single action cap and ball revolvers.
-Later under the trade name of P. Webley and Son, manufacturing included their own 0.44 in calibre rim-fire solid frame revolver as well as licensed copies of Smith & Wesson's tip up break action revolvers.
-The quintessential hinged frame, centre-fire revolvers for which the Webley name is best known first began production/development in the early 1870s most notably with the Webley-Pryse (1877) and Webley-Kaufman (1881) models.
+As early as 1853, P. Webley and J. Webley began production of their first patented single action cap and ball revolvers.
+Later, under the trade name of P. Webley and Son, manufacturing included their own 0.44 in calibre rim-fire solid frame revolver as well as licensed copies of Smith & Wesson's tip up break action revolvers.
+The quintessential hinged frame, centre-fire revolvers for which the Webley name is best known, first began production/development in the early 1870s, most notably with the Webley-Pryse (1877) and Webley-Kaufman (1881) models.

-The W.G. or Webley-Government models produced from 1885 through to the early 1900s, are the most popular of the commercial top break revolvers and many were the private purchase choice of British military officers and target shooters in the period, coming in a .476/.455 calibre.
-Other short-barrel solid-frame revolvers, including the Webley RIC (Royal Irish Constabulary) model and the British Bulldog revolver, designed to be carried in a coat pocket for self-defence were far more commonplace during the period.
+The W.G. or Webley-Government models produced from 1885 to the early 1900s are the most popular of the commercial top break revolvers, and many were the private purchase choice of British military officers and target shooters in the period, chambered in a .476/.455 calibre.
+Other short-barrelled solid-frame revolvers, including the Webley RIC (Royal Irish Constabulary) model and the British Bulldog revolver, designed to be carried in a coat pocket for self-defence, were far more commonplace during the period.
 Today, the best-known are the range of military revolvers, which were in service use in two World Wars and numerous colonial conflicts.